icebert04/icebert04.github.io/_posts/2018-5-25-runt-in-the-litter.md

 But why is that Lorenzo is not loved by the people compared to his brother?
 Is it because Lorenzo acts differently?
 Somehow I am feeling that Lorenzo is "The Runt of the Litter" to the opinions, assessment, and impression of the other people.
 Like Lorenzo doesn't belong!
 I would understand if this came from strangers but I am getting the same reaction from some of my family members and relatives.

+I guess We have to accept the fact that this the society that we will live in.
+It's a Jungle out here and only the best of the best will live.
+All the runts, the outcasts, the hobo, the bum, the ugly and hideous will get step on by the Great Ones.
+Just look at your Facebook and you will see the picture.
+Who will get the most likes.... the handsome hunk riding on a Ducati SuperSport or a thin boy lying on bed suffering from Cerebral Palsy?
+How a bout a sext young lady displaying her newly bought bikini in Miniloc Island Resort or the not so attractive lady celebrating her birthday with her family and friends in her apartment?
+Did you get my point?
+It's **"Survival of the Fittest"** out there.